If you are the admin of a Friendica node, you have access to the Admin Panel where you can configure your Friendica node.

 Note: Several settings, like users hiding their contacts from the public will prevent the postings to show up on the global community page.

 Comma separated list of domains which are allowed to establish friendships with this site.
 Wildcards are accepted.
+(Wildcard support on Windows platforms requires PHP5.3).
 By default, any (valid) domain may establish friendships with this site.

 This is useful if you want to setup a closed network for educational groups, cooperatives and similar communities that don't want to communicate with the rest of the network.

 Comma separated list of domains which are allowed in email addresses for registrations to this site.
 This can lockout those who are not part of this organisation from registering here.
 Wildcards are accepted.
+(Wildcard support on Windows platforms requires PHP5.3).
 By default, any (valid) email address is allowed in registrations.

 If you enable the